|Monthly Gatherings & CFS Events for 2018/19

 We have a tune list, and we've put many of these together into "Sets" of two or three tunes.
 "Suggested" settings for our tunes are available below for your convenience.
 Of course, you can pick one tune from a set, and we can play just that one tune.
 Other sources for these tunes can be found through the links in the table on the right.

-Sessions usually run from 2 PM till 5:00 'ish, and snacks and beverages are welcome.
+Slow Celtic Sessions usually run from 2 PM till 5:00 'ish, and are currently held at the Asbury Care Center Chapel in the Aldersgate Retirement Community at 3800 Shamrock Drive in East Charlotte.
 Come prepared to play a lot!